DucHai13/TAMK_programming_languange_1_final_project/README.md

 # # Update
 There is currently no update yet.
-I am researching on how to do Window form so the project looks like an application.
+I am researching on how to do Windows form so the project looks like an application.